Suitability of the method

 Your answer might be different depending on your learning objectives.
 For instance, if your learning objective is to improve a skill, then a practical demonstration is good.
 If your objective is to improve awareness, then group discussions may be a good method.

-The example of Makeda (below) shows how one health worker tackled this message: 'Using bed nets will help prevent malaria.'
+The example of Makeda (below) shows how one health professional tackled this message: 'Using bed nets will help prevent malaria.'

-Makeda, who is a Health Extension Practitioner, wants the people in her village to understand the importance of using bed nets.
+Makeda, who is a health professional, wants the people in her village to understand the importance of using bed nets.
 The learning objective is: 'To help the people in the village become aware of why using bed nets is important.
 The message is: 'Using bed nets will help prevent malaria'.

 The best method in this case will be a small group discussion, and demonstration in one of the village houses.